What is the Corruption Perception Index (CPI)?

 Transparency International’s Corruption Perceptions Index (CPI) is widely known and used as the leading global indicator of corruption.
 However, recent headlines and scandals might lead one to question the accuracy of the index.
 Countries such as Denmark and the United Kingdom score high on the index, indicating low risk, but nevertheless, are struggling with recent high-profile corruption cases.
 Should compliance professionals trust the CPI as an indicator for business risks stemming from corruption?
 Let’s investigate.

-Transparency International publishes the CPI once a year.
+Transparency International publishes the Corruption Perception Index (CPI) once a year.
 The index ranks 180 countries on a scale from 0 (very corrupt) to 100 (very clean).
-It draws upon data sources in which experts and business people assess several corrupt behaviors such as bribery, diversion of public fund, use of public office for private gain and nepotism in the civil service.
-Some sources also assess corruption prevention mechanisms like the government’s ability to enforce integrity mechanisms, the effective prosecution of corrupt officials or red tape and excessive bureaucratic burden.
+It draws upon data sources in which experts and business people assess several corrupt behaviors such as bribery, diversion of public funds, use of public office for private gain, and nepotism in the civil service.
+Some sources also assess corruption prevention mechanisms like the government’s ability to enforce integrity mechanisms, the effective prosecution of corrupt officials or red tape, and excessive bureaucratic burden.

-Corruption Index by Country – A Look at Clean Countries
+Corruption Perception Index by Country - A Look at Clean Countries

 Let’s take a look at Denmark for example.
 The Scandinavian country, known for its happy people and their love for cycling, has a score of 88 on the CPI of 2017, which places it second after New Zealand with a score of 89.
 However, recently the country has been making very different headlines, the most prominent one being the money-laundering allegations against Danske Bank.
 What is especially interesting to observe in this case is that, although Danske was being warned internally several times, no one saw the necessity to take a closer look at the proceedings.
 The warnings were ignored.
 Is it possible that Danish companies have been lulled into a false sense of security and trust that corruption will not occur in one of the world’s least corrupt countries?
 Might this have been one of the reasons for continuously ignoring the warnings?
 Although it is hard to say definitively, it is most certainly a possibility.